Carolina Caycedo: Cosmotarrayas

-Caycedo’s Cosmotarrayas (2016) is an offshoot of the her project longest ongoing project Be Dammed.
+Caycedo’s Cosmotarrayas (2016) is an offshoot of her project longest ongoing project Be Dammed.
 Cosmotarraya is a series of hanging sculptures made from handmade fishnets and other found objects.
 They were collected during her field research while she was at the Magdalena River interviewing people affected by the privatization of waters and the building of dams.
 The fishing nets would be dyed and assembled with the various objects in her Los Angeles studio.
 She dyed them 3 specific colors: black, red, and brown.
 These colors are supposed to reference the coloration of toxic mudflow created by the failure of the building of the Fundão tailings dam at the Germano iron ore mine of the Samarco Mariana Mining Complex near Minas Gerais, Brazil in 2015.

 Caycedo used the fishnets to symbolize an object that is the complete opposite of what a dam is.
 Caycedo told the New York Times, “The dam is corporate-made, impenetrable, unmovable It cuts the body of the river in two.
 It cuts the flow of the ecosystem.
 On the other side you have the fishing net, which is man-made, small-scale, porous, flexible, malleable.
 It lets the water through but catches the sustenance.”
 The fishnets are also a symbol of the livelihoods displaced by dam building and water privatization.

+Serpent River Book

+Serpent River Book (2017) is part of Caroline Caycedo's ongoing artistic project Be Dammed (2010).
+Serpen River Book is a 72-page artist book combines Caycedo's illustrations and texts related to rivers with materials such as images, maps, poems, lyrics, and satellite photos, creating a collage reminiscent of the winding shape of a river.
+The content of the book is collected from Caycedo's work in communities in Colombia, Brazil, and Mexico affected by the industrialization and privatization of river systems.
+The book explores the impact of river privatization and industrialization on rivers and the surrounding communities.